jrabasco/LSBEngine/README.md

 The usernames are case insensitive.
 Remember that all the users are considered _admin_ users.

+## Resume

+To make your resume available, you must provide a link to your resume repository.
+This repository must contain a Makefile so that when running `make` in the repository, it generates a file named `resume.pdf`.
+It will be then downloadable from the following route: `/assets/$firstname_$lastname_resume.pdf`. `$firstname` and `$lastname` are the provided names in lower case.

+If no repository is provided, this just does not happen at all.
 ## Running

 Clone the repository and run